cs164cmrit/fuelpathfi/README.md

-main code is in temp3 file
+MAIN CODE IS IN temp2.html file